Skip to main content

 IMPORTANT

-The generated rules files should work in most of the cases.
+The generated rules files should work in most cases.
 If operators would like to change the power estimation method, they can modify the generated rules files manually to suit their infrastructure.

-The generated recording rules must be added to Prometheus server config.
-On a default configuration, copy these rules files to /etc/prometheus/rules and add the following configuration to Prometheus configuration file:
+The generated recording rules must be added to the Prometheus server config.
+In a default configuration, copy these rules files to /etc/prometheus/rules and add the following configuration to the Prometheus configuration file:

 rule_files:

-By reloading/restarting Prometheus, new series defined in the recording rules files must be evaluated and added to Prometheus server.
+By reloading/restarting Prometheus, new series defined in the recording rules files will be evaluated and added to the Prometheus server.

 CEEMS TSDB Updater Queries

-Once the generated recording rules are added to Prometheus server, we can leverage the new "derived" series to estimate the aggregate metrics of compute units that will be stored in CEEMS API server's DB.
-TSDB Updater is responsible for estimating the aggregate metrics of each compute unit and updating the DB.
-As a part of TSDB Updater Config, we need to configure the queries to estimate aggregate metrics.
+Once the generated recording rules are added to the Prometheus server, we can leverage the new "derived" series to estimate the aggregate metrics of compute units that will be stored in the CEEMS API server's database.
+The TSDB Updater is responsible for estimating the aggregate metrics of each compute unit and updating the database.
+As part of the TSDB Updater Config, we need to configure the queries to estimate aggregate metrics.
 This can be done using ceems_tool as follows:

 ceems_tool tsdb create-ceems-tsdb-updater-queries --url=http://localhost:9090

-The --url flag must point to Prometheus server.
-This will output the queries section of TSDB updater config which must be added to ceems_api_server's configuration file.
+The --url flag must point to the Prometheus server.
+This will output the queries section of the TSDB updater config which must be added to the ceems_api_server's configuration file.